blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/03_shadows_in_the_night.md

 "You better be, kid.
 You better be."
 Said Lucitav, his eyes still fixed on the millions of lights before them.
 "I'm tired, I'm going to bed.
 You have a good night, and tell your sister I say hi."
 He said.
 He got up, using his crutches to make up for his missing right leg.
 The door to his hab slid open with a hiss and a clang, and the broken man limped inside.

+"Good night, old man" Rien said, trying to lighten the mood.

+Lucitav chuckled drily, and the door to his hab slid closed.